seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 Between 2023, Thursday, August 24th and 2023, Wednesday, September 13th, I took a break from all development of the 2 core AI2001 repositories.
 On 2023, Thursday, September 14th, I came back and caught them back up, but decided not to update the language family tree again until ready.

 As of 2023, Friday, September 15th, I am still not ready to resume this process.

+The next day (2023, Saturday, September 16th) I am still not ready, as I am again struggling with my schedule, and I lacked the motivation as well.

 </details>